What we do:

 • Provision of resources and information to support emotional wellbeing

-• Counselling support: up to 20 weeks with a best match counsellor according to geography, age, gender and circumstance.
+• Up to 20 weeks 1-2-1 counselling with a best match counsellor according to geography, age, gender and circumstance.
 Counselling takes place in a safe venue, most convenient for you.

 • Trauma focussed therapy such as trauma-focussed CBT or EMDR.
 EMDR is an interactive psychotherapy, proven to be highly effective in treating trauma and post-traumatic stress and an effective alternative for people not able to engage readily with talking therapies.
-Please note that there is usually a longer waiting list for EMDR therapy.
+Please note that there is usually a longer waiting list for EMDR therapy and this can only be offered at our Truro premises or online.

-• Psychoeducation for the you and/or your support network – this is an evidence-based therapeutic intervention to help you better understand your situation and improve your mental health/emotional resilience
+• Psychoeducation for you and/or your support network – this is an evidence-based therapeutic intervention to help better understand your situation and improve your mental health/emotional resilience

 Feedback